macdevelops/skypack-deno-test/readme.md

-# A test repo for Deno & Skypack
+# A test repo for different technologies